 When choosing a safari destination, most people think of Africa.
 And with good reason.
 Africa is the birthplace of wildlife safari.
 From the endless savannah of Masai Mara in Kenya to the lush Okavango Delta and the sandy Kalahari desert in Botswana, Africa is by far the best continent for spotting a number of wild cats, including the cheetah and the leopard.

 Outside of Africa, the best place for spotting leopards in the wild is Sri Lanka.
 In fact, Sri Lanka’s National Parks have the highest rate of leopard sightings on earth.
 There is, of course, a downside to being popular.
 In recent years, Yala National Park in Sri Lanka’s south has become so overcrowded that visitors wait in traffic jams for their chance to approach a leopard.
-Not only would waiting in a queue rob you of a sense of adventure, it also causes unnecessary disturbance to the animals.
+Not only would waiting in a queue rob you of a sense of adventure, but it also causes unnecessary disturbance to the animals.

 So, it is best to give Yala a miss and explore the less crowded Udawalawe and Wilpattu National Parks instead.